edgedb/edgedb/docs/intro/quickstart/working.rst

 .. edb:split-section::

   This works, but you might notice that it is not atomic.
-If one of the ``Card`` objects fails to insert, the entire operation will fail and the ``Deck`` will not be inserted.
+For instance, if one of the ``Card`` objects fails to insert, the entire operation will fail and the ``Deck`` will not be inserted, but some data will still linger.
 To make this operation atomic, update the ``importDeck`` action to use a transaction.

   .. code-block:: typescript-diff
     :caption: app/actions.ts